 The score features soaring pop melodies, strong hip-hop beats and time-honored musical theatre styles.
 Each principal character brings a contrasting style to the story while emphasizing unity and equality.
 The story follows the Dubois, a Jewish family, from Nantes Saint-Nazaire, France.
 The family personifies the immense cost of the war.
 Through rapped storytelling and powerful fight choreography we are introduced to the devastation of the times.
 Families are torn apart, and people are forced to flee their homes.
 And somehow hope remains through it all.

 When France is liberated, and the war ends it seems a question remains unanswered: What have we learned?

-This production is a charity benefit for Central Florida foster group homes.
-A majority of net proceeds will be donated to iPrevail, to support the Friends of Foster Homes program.
-The production features a cast of theatre veterans who have volunteered their talents in the cast, crew, and creative team.
-Bold is directed by Siobhan Gale and features choreography by Iris Johnson and Sally Mementowski.
+This production was a charity benefit for Central Florida foster group homes.
+A majority of net proceeds were donated to iPrevail, to support the Friends of Foster Homes program.
+The premiere production features a cast of theatre veterans who have volunteered their talents in the cast, crew, and creative team.
+Bold was directed by Siobhan Gale, and features choreography by Iris Johnson and Sally Mementowski.

 More Central Florida Life: